carlosvelezc/t2g/README.md

 # Text to sign-gloss (T2G)

-Exploration of Neural Network Architectures for Text to Sign-Gloss Translation
+Exploration of Neural Network Architectures for Text to Sign-Gloss Translation.